POWER Initiative |

 The POWER Initiative supports efforts to create a more vibrant economic future for coal-impacted communities by cultivating economic diversity, enhancing job training and re-employment opportunities, creating jobs in existing or new industries, and attracting new sources of investment.

-On February 1, ARC issued a request for proposals for 2018 POWER Initiative funding.
+ARC is now accepting applications for 2018 POWER Initiative funding submitted in response to the POWER request for proposals issued on February 1.
 In 2018, POWER will focus on investments that are regional, strategic, and transformational and that maximize the economic revitalization of Appalachia's coal-impacted communities and regions.
 In general, ARC's POWER investments will focus on four areas:

 POWER in Appalachia